Sunday, 19 March 2017

 Third Sunday in Lent

 At Vespers yesterday morning the antiphons and psalms were of Saturday, the chapter was proper to the Sunday, and the Office hymn was Audi, benigne conditor.
-After the collect of the Sunday a commemoration was sung of St. Gabriel of the Seven Dolours.
+After the collect of the Sunday a commemoration was sung of the preceding feast of St. Cyril of Jerusalemen.
 The Suffrage of the Saints was omitted as were the Dominical preces at Compline due to the double feast.

 At Mattins the invitatory is Non sit vobis and the Office hymn is Ex more, as on the other Sundays in Lent.
 The antiphons and psalms of Sunday are sung.
 In the first nocturn the lessons are from Genesis and the story of Joseph, his coat of many colours and his brothers casting him into a pit.
 In the second nocturn the lessons are taken from the Book of St. Augustine on Joseph.
 In the third nocturn the lessons are a homily of the Venerable Bede on St. Luke's Gospel.
 A ninth responsory, Lamentabatur Jacob, is sung in place of the Te Deum.

 Mass is sung after Terce.
-The deacon and subdeacon wear violet folded chasubles, planetis plicatis, instead of the festive dalmatic and tunicle as on all Sundays (and ferial days) of Lent.
+The deacon and subdeacon wear violet folded chasubles.
 There is no Gloria.
-The second collect is of St. Gabriel of the Seven Dolours.
-Today there is no third collect.
+The second collect is A cunctis, the third collect Omnipotens.
 A Tract is sung after the Gradual, the Credo is sung, the preface is of Lent and the dismissal is Benedicamus Domino, sung by the deacon facing the altar and celebrant.

-In 'liturgical books of 1962' there are neither commemorations nor Suffrage at Vespers which are sung in the afternoon as at any other time of the year.
+In 'liturgical books of 1962' there are no commemorations at Vespers which are sung in the afternoon as at any other time of the year.
 Mattins is cut down to a single nocturn of three lessons.
-At Lauds there are no commemorations.
-At Prime the psalms are Ps.53 and the first two divisi of Ps.118, the Domincial preces are neve sung.
+At Lauds there is no Suffrage.
+At Prime the psalms are Ps.53 and the first two divisi of Ps.118, the Domincial preces are never sung.
 At Mass the ministers wear dalmatic and tunicle, as in Septuagesima.
 There is only one collect and the dismissal is Ite, missa est. Vespers are of the Sunday with a commemoration of St. Joseph.